 Addiction is a serious problem that can have significantly detrimental effects on the personal and professional life of our students and employees.
 Addiction can be a complicated issue to handle without professional help.
 The university can assist with finding help for students, employees struggling with addiction.
 Addiction services often include counseling to address social triggers and emotional problems fostering the addiction, as well as identifying the tools and medical care needed to overcome the physical aspects associated with addiction.
-University employees, students and trainees are encouraged to obtain assistance for the treatment of chemical dependence.
-Such assistance may be provided through UTHealth's Office of Employee Assistance Programs,

-Student Health and Counseling Services, the Department of Psychiatry and Behavioral Sciences, private physicians or community agencies with expertise in treating chemical dependence.
+In compliance with the Drug-Free Workplace Act of 1988, and the Drug-Free Schools and Communities Act Amendments of 1989 University employees, students and trainees are encouraged to obtain assistance for the treatment of chemical dependence.
+Such assistance may be provided through UTHealth's Office of Employee Assistance Programs, Student Health and Counseling Services, the Department of Psychiatry and Behavioral Sciences, private physicians or community agencies with expertise in treating chemical dependence.
 In accordance with HOOP 218, Fitness for Duty/ Fitness for Participation (Employees), co-workers or others whose observations lead them to question an employee's fitness for duty, must report their observations to the applicable supervisor.
 The supervisor will take action in accordance with HOOP 218, Fitness for Duty/Fitness for Participation (Employees).